M.H.A. Admission Requirements

 - Three letters of recommendation indicating that the applicant possesses the aptitude and ambition to complete a course of study for the M.H.A. degree.
 Preferably, letters should be from current or previous employers and/or from last school attended.

 - Curriculum vitae or résumé.

-- If English is not the native language, a TOEFL score of 550 or above (if paper-based score) or 213 or above (if computer-based score) or 79 or above (if internet-based score).
-Exception may be granted if applicant is a U.S. resident and a graduate of a U.S. college within the previous two years.
+- If English is not the native language, a student must submit a Test of English as a Foreign Language (TOEFL) Score Report documenting an internet-based score of 90 or above.
+The International English Language Testing System (IELTS) can also be accepted documenting a score in the 6.5 band or above.
+Exception to this requirement may be granted if the applicant is a U.S. resident and a graduate of a U.S. college within the previous two years.

 - If accepted, international applicants must also submit a Request for Certificate of Eligibility (Form I-20 AB) and a Declaration and Certificate of Finances.
 Please contact the Office of International Programs for more information at firstname.lastname@example.org.

-- The acceptance rate for the M.H.A. program in the 2014-2015 academic year was 58.73%.
+- The enrollment rate for the M.H.A. program in the 2019-2020 academic year was 35%.
 (Note: This statistic does not include students enrolled in the Graduate Certificate in Healthcare Administration program who have not matriculated into the M.H.A. degree program.)

 - Scores from the Graduate Record Examination (GRE) are not required for admission to the M.H.A. program.